OpenBioMaps/documentation/official_docs/api.rst

  Returns: set of questions,answers and settings

-training_results:   status list of users' trainings per forms
+training_results:   status list of users' trainings per forms.
+Status can be -1 (not sent), 0 (not validated yet), 1 (done, ok)

 POST type scopes